Coleman Legal LLP Logo

 2. Vaginal Mesh Implants

-3. Our recent work on the De Puy Hip Implants recall places our firm at the coalface of landmark litigation in this area in the Irish Courts.
+3. Our work on the De Puy Hip Implants recall places our firm at the coalface of landmark litigation in this area in the Irish Courts.
 This experience and our knowledge of medical negligence practice and procedure ensure clients receive a comprehensive service.

-Statute
+1. Statute

 Under the 1991 Act, a producer is strictly liable for damages in Tort for damage (either to property or an individual) caused wholly or partly by a defect in a product.
 The main effect of the Act is to introduce into Irish Law the principle of “strict” or “no-fault” liability.
 The Act supplements rather than replaces remedies in Contract and Tort.
 Lastly, it is worth distinguishing that the 1991 Act only covers defective and dangerous products – products that are not dangerous but may be poorly made or ‘cheap’ are not covered by the 1991 Act.

-Contract
+2. Contract

 The Sale of Goods and Supply of Services Act 1980 covers the contractual element of defective products and provides consumers with the option of recourse should they need to avail of it.
 Section 10 of the 1980 Act implies that in the contract for the sale of an excellent, such an item must be of ‘merchantable quality’; the Act also provides that goods of reasonable quality, such an item must be of ‘merchantable quality’; the Act also provides that goods of reasonable quality taking into account what they are meant to do, their durability and their price.
-Goods are also meant to be fit for their purpose and they must be as described.
-The buyer must not be misled into buying something by the description of goods or services given orally by a salesperson or an advertisement, or details on the packaging.

-Criminal
+3. Criminal

-Tort
+4. Tort

 Liability in tort is fault-based.
 For an action to lie in tort, there must be a duty of care owed by the producer or manufacturer of the product, a breach of that duty of care, and a causal relationship between the breach and the damage caused to the product user.
 Unlike under the 1991 Act, a plaintiff suing in tort may, in certain circumstances, succeed in a negligence action for non-dangerous defects.